OpenDataServices/os4d/docs/development/schema.md

 ## Choose a codelist format

-A codelist defines a set of permissable values for a field.
+A codelist defines a set of permissible values for a field.

 The recommended approach is to document codes, titles and descriptions in a CSV file, according to the [Open Data Services Codelist Schema](https://codelist-schema.readthedocs.io/).